rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

 # Separation of Money and State

-!!! quote "There is no more important challenge in this era  than the separation of money from state."
+!!! quote "There is no more important problem to solve in this era than the separation of money from state."

-Power over money is power over human choice, which is a power over human beings.
+Power over money is power over human choice, which is a power over human beings and their ability to cooperate.
 If a state has power over money then there is no limit to that state's power over those governed.
 Controlling what people can and cannot buy, you need not have any law enforcement;
- power over money is sufficient enforcement of human behavior and action.
+ power over money is sufficient enforcement of human behavior and action (and even thought).
 Even crimes of passion become quite difficult when one cannot buy food or water or transportation.

-Power over money is
+Complete power over money is
  *total totalitarianism*.
+Such power renders
-Complete power over money renders people into something less than slaves, including those managing the money.
+ humans into something less than slaves, including those managing the money.
 The system itself becomes all powerful, leaving humans to be obedient
- (in action, speech, and thought) to the principalities that emerge from our own base instincts.
+ (in action, speech, and thought) to the monetary principalities that emerge from our own base instincts.

-Historically, such a society has proven non-sustainable, collapsing under its own tyrannical rules.
+Historically, such a society has proven non-sustainable, collapsing under its own tyrannical fiat.
 We can either limit technology to prevent such power from manifesting, which puts our civilization on a dead end,